Zarwan/RobotWar/README.md

 RobotWar
 ============

 AI robots that fight each other in a simulated environment while adhering to game rules.
 The specifications of the robots and rules of the battle can be found in RobotWar.pdf.
-Note that avenues are columns and streets are rows, as defined in the becker library.

-<strong>The parent classes were not created by me and should not be modified.
-The only exception is the modification of the types and number of robots fighting (BattleManager.java, line 144-).</strong> The HashemFighterRobot is the primary fighter robot; the other robots exist to test the fighter robot against various strategies.
-To start the battle run the BattleManager.java file.

-Files required:
-- BattleManager.java
-- FighterRobot.java
-- OppData.java
-- PlayerStats.java
-- TurnRequest.java
-- HashemFighterRobot.java
-- HashemOppData.java
-- DefenceFighterRobot.java
-- AttackFighterRobot.java

 The becker library is also required.
 It can be downloaded here: http://www.learningwithrobots.com/software/downloads.html